elementor/elementor-developers-docs/src/getting-started/components.md

 * [Controls](/controls/)

-  Elementor Controls are input fields and UI elements that are used to construct an interface.
+  Elementor Controls are input fields and UI elements used to construct an interface.
 Developers can customize the available settings and change the design in the editor’s preview area.

 * [Dynamic Tags](/dynamic-tags/)